ni/nimi-python/docs/nidcpower/rep_caps.rst

     Repeated capabilities attributes use the indexing operator :python:`[]` to indicate the repeated capabilities.
     The parameter can be a string, list, tuple, or slice (range).
 Each element of those can be a string or an integer.

+    ..
         If it is a string, you can indicate a range using the same format as the driver: :python:`'0-2'` or :python:`'0:2'`

-    Some repeated capabilities use a prefix before the number and this is optional
+        Some repeated capabilities use a prefix before the number and this is optional.

+    The recommended way of accessing repeated capabilities is with an integer :python:`[0]` or range :python:`[0:2]`.

 channels
 --------